goldnarms/IconWiki/Deployment.md

 ### Setting up remotes for Heroku

 To push from you local Git repository to Heroku, you need to add a remote destination for each application.
 First you must [download and install the Heroku toolbelt, and log on to Heroku] (https://devcenter.heroku.com/articles/quickstart).
-Then you can add the remote:
+Then you can add the remotes:

 - Open a terminal shell
 - Navigate to your Icon project root folder